chase-seibert/blog/_drafts/laying-someone-off.md

 ---

 It's inevitable as a manager that at some point, you will have to lay someone off.
-I'm not taking about firing someone because they are not performing.
+I'm not talking about firing someone because they are not performing.
 I'm talking about the company is laying off 15% of the workforce for financial reasons, and you have to deliver the news.
 When it happens, remember that this is fundamentally not about you.
 You likely did not have any input in who is being let go.
 That doesn't matter.
-This is about the people who are losing their jobs and how it effects them and their loved ones.
-It's also about how it effects the rest of the team that has to pick up the pieces and move on.
+This is about the people who are losing their jobs and how it affects them and their loved ones.
+It's also about how it affects the rest of the team that has to pick up the pieces and move on.

 This guide assumes that you are going to be the one laying off your employee.
-If you're given that oppertunity, I suggest you take it.
+If you're given that opportunity, I suggest you take it.

 ## Initial Shock

 Don't be surprised if you don't learn about the layoffs until just before you have to tell other people.
-There is no great way to co-ordinate a mass termination, but you can imagine that controlling that information on a need to know basis is important.
+There is no great way to coordinate a mass termination, but you can imagine that controlling that information on a need to know basis is important.